In order to explain the difference between CMP pageviews and web analytics pageviews, we have to distinguish between two different case scenarios:

 The web-analytics tracking is synchronized with the CMP

-In this first case, the notice is leveraging a 📰 tag management integration and, therefore, it is sending consent information (positive or negative consent) to the Tag Management System.
+In this first case, the notice is leveraging a 📰 tag management integration and, therefore, it is sending consent information (opt-in or opt-out) to the Tag Management System.
 This will mean that the triggering of the web-analytics tag is synchronized with consent.

 The web-analytics tracking is not synchronized with the CMP